Limited special offer for Chinese students!

 Training Cost: United States vs China

-Even with housing and living costs in Miami (approximately 1,200 to 1,800 USD per month), the total investment is dramatically lower than completing the same training in China.
+Even with housing and living costs in Pembroke Pines, the total investment is significantly lower than completing the same training in China.

 Safety and Supervision